marlewandowski09/example-docs/docs/dashboard.md

 - To view a visualization, click its tile to open it in a new window.
 - To change the visualization type, click **Change**.
 - To remove a visualization, click **Remove**.
-- To add a new visualization type, click the **plus** sign on an empty tile.
+- To add a new visualization type, click the **Plus** sign on an empty tile.

 ---